Xyvir/iex.run/.github/readme.md

 cat                    # prints script text only, does not download or execute
 type                   # same as cat
 help                   # same as cat except filters to line comments starting with ##, or ::
                        # so you can add custom iex.run help reminders in the comments of your scripts.
+DLRemote               # Download remote file as specified via URL-encoded main command OR recursive script pre-set variable $DLRemote
 NoClipboard            # Do not copy MagicURL to clipboard
 DebugVars              # show all vars created
 KeepVars               # do not delete any iex variables after script runs.